California mudslide victims include founder of Catholic school, 'first lady' of luxury real estate

 The founder of a Catholic school and a woman known as the "first lady" of luxury real estate were among those killed when a powerful mudslide tore through a wealthy coastal enclave in Southern California.

-Hundreds of searchers continued digging through knee-deep ooze Thursday looking for survivors, as nearly 50 people have been reported missing and the names of the 17 killed began to trickle out.
+Hundreds of searchers continued digging through knee-deep ooze Thursday looking for survivors, as the people reported missing has dropped to 8 and the names of the 17 killed began to trickle out.

 Roy Rohter, 84, died early Tuesday when he was swept from his Montecito home alongside his wife, according to a statement from Saint Augustine Academy, which he founded in Ventura in 1994.